-CRJ 821 Class, Race, Gender, and Justice.
+- CRJ 821 Class, Race, Gender, and Justice.
 (3) A. Course will examine issues of justice related to race, gender, class and intersections inherent between multiple identities.
-Significant attention to marginalized populations/ disparate outcomes within particular institutions.

-CRJ 829 Juvenile Justice (3) A. This course presents a critical analysis of juvenile justice operations with particular emphasis placed on history and the role and effectiveness of police, court, and correctional responses to juvenile offenders.
-CRJ 833 Human Trafficking.
-(3) A. Critically

-CRJ 833 Human Trafficking.
-(3) A. Critically examines the global problem of human trafficking and international legal frameworks, including obligations for prevention, protection, prosecution and partnership as it relates to addressing human trafficking.
+Significant attention to marginalized populations/ disparate outcomes within particular institutions. - CRJ 829 Juvenile Justice (3) A. This course presents a critical analysis of juvenile justice operations with particular emphasis placed on history and the role and effectiveness of police, court, and correctional responses to juvenile offenders. - CRJ 833 Human Trafficking.
+(3) A. Critically examines the global problem of human trafficking and international legal frameworks, including obligations for prevention, protection, prosecution and partnership as it relates to addressing human trafficking. - CRJ 840 Punishment and Society.
+(3)

-CRJ 840 Punishment and Society.
-(3) I. Beginning with the enlightenment and classical philosophers, students will examine historical and current trends in punishment and social control theory and practice.
-Addresses social control and punishment in latemodernity.

-CRJ 860 Advanced Organizational Theory.
-(3) A. Analysis of theories/metaphors of organizations and management, including modernist, neo-modernist and post-modernist with respect to political, technological, environmental, historical contexts, with implications for organization design, structure, culture, leadership, strategy.

-CRJ 862 Race, Identity & Policing.
-(3) A. Examines why racial injustices exist in criminal justice and policing, using historical and contemporary studies of connections between race, poverty, and the criminal justice system/policing.

-CRJ 864 Comparative & International Policing.
-(3) A. Examination of comparative and international policing focusing on the structure and processes of systems in other nations, their relative successes, failures, and effects on the world environment.

-CRJ 870 Theories of Crime and Criminal Justice.
+I. Beginning with the enlightenment and classical philosophers, students will examine historical and current trends in punishment and social control theory and practice.
+Addresses social control and punishment in latemodernity. - CRJ 864 Comparative & International Policing.
+(3) A. Examination of comparative and international policing focusing on the structure and processes of systems in other nations, their relative successes, failures, and effects on the world environment. - CRJ 870 Theories of Crime and Criminal Justice.
 (3) A. Examines the major theoretical perspectives in modern criminology and criminal justice, including classical statements and contemporary developments.
-Provides an exploration of theoretical arguments, underlying assumptions, philosophy of science commitments, and the socio-historical context in which the theories were developed.

-CRJ 871 Crime, Victims, and Criminals.
+Provides an exploration of theoretical arguments, underlying assumptions, philosophy of science commitments, and the socio-historical context in which the theories were developed. - CRJ 871 Crime, Victims, and Criminals.
 (3) A. Examines the relationship between social inequality, crime, criminals and victims.
-Addresses the use of power in the construction of crime and the creation of law, as well as differential treatment by gender, race, ethnicity and class

-CRJ 872 The Community Context of Crime.
-(3) A. Examines crime and synthesizes the body of theory and research examining community level effects on crime/crime control.

-CRJ 873 Social Construction of Crime and Crime Control.
-(3) A. Examines the social construction of crime including consideration of the process by which crime problems are generated.

-CRJ 874 Crime, Criminal Justice and Popular Culture.
+Addresses the use of power in the construction of crime and the creation of law, as well as differential treatment by gender, race, ethnicity and class. - CRJ 872 The Community Context of Crime.
+(3) A. Examines crime and synthesizes the body of theory and research examining community level effects on crime/crime control. - CRJ 873 Social Construction of Crime and Crime Control.
+(3) A. Examines the social construction of crime including consideration of the process by which crime problems are generated. - CRJ 874 Crime, Criminal Justice and Popular Culture.
 (3) A. Examines the interrelatedness of consumption, production, crime and popular culture.
-Examination of the social and symbolic construction of crime will be included through analysis of film, literature, music, and academic literature.

-CRJ 875 Crime and Public Policy.
+Examination of the social and symbolic construction of crime will be included through analysis of film, literature, music, and academic literature. - CRJ 875 Crime and Public Policy.
 (3) A. Provides an overview of factors shaping crime policy.
 The concept of crime, the use of law to promote social control policies, policy responses related to crime control and the efficacy of those policies will be examined.
-Addresses conceptualizations of the modern state and the use of state power.

-CRJ 876 Organizational Crime.
+Addresses conceptualizations of the modern state and the use of state power. - CRJ 876 Organizational Crime.
 (3) A. This course explores empirical research, theories, and concepts related to crime committed within organizational contexts.
-Particular attention is paid to forms of syndicated crime, corporate crime, governmental corruption, and state crime.
+Particular attention is paid to forms of syndicated crime, corporate crime, governmental corruption, and state crime. - CRJ 877 Postmodernism and Justice.
+(3)

-CRJ 877 Postmodernism and Justice.
-(3) A. An introduction to the ideas of postmodernism as applied to criminal justice.
-In contrast to the scientific model of inquiry most often used in criminal justice, the use of postmodernism brings to the field of criminal justice new models characterized by relationships, the importance of symbols, and assumptions that underlie our understanding of the concept of justice.
+A. An introduction to the ideas of postmodernism as applied to criminal justice.
+In contrast to the scientific model of inquiry most often used in criminal justice, the use of postmodernism brings to the field of criminal justice new models characterized by relationships, the importance of symbols, and assumptions that underlie our understanding of the concept of justice. - CRJ 879 Vice and Criminal Justice.
+(3) A.

-CRJ 879 Vice and Criminal Justice.
-(3) A. A historical, analytic overview of America's response Thistoreal, analytic oriented with the chosen from the major vices in American society: prostitution, gambling, drugs and alcohol, as they relate to this country's relationship between morality and the criminal law. between morality and the criminal law.
+A historical, analytic overview of America's response to vice.
+Particular topics will be chosen from the major vices in American society: prostitution, gambling, drugs and alcohol, as they relate to this country's relationship between morality and the criminal law.